Insurance, Survey & Claims Department (ISCD)

 Network operating 24/7

-Green Shift Group is part of a global marine surveyor network consisting of many independent marine surveyors who provide survey and inspection services to the maritime industry worldwide.
+The Green Shift Group is part of a global marine surveyor network comprising numerous independent marine surveyors that provide survey and inspection services to the maritime industry worldwide.

-The network consists of surveyors who are experienced in a wide range of marine disciplines, such as hull and machinery, cargo, marine engineering, and offshore.
+The network comprises experienced surveyors with expertise in a wide range of marine disciplines, including hull and machinery, cargo, marine engineering, and offshore operations.

-The main purpose of a global marine surveyor network is to provide reliable and professional marine surveying services to clients across different locations and regions around the world.
-Our clients include ship owners and operators, insurance companies, maritime law firms, and other organizations involved in the maritime industry.
+The primary purpose of a global marine surveyor network is to provide reliable and professional marine surveying services to clients across different locations and regions around the world.
+Our clients include shipowners and operators, insurance companies, maritime law firms, and other organizations in the maritime industry.

 Our global marine surveyor network operates on a decentralized basis, with each member operating as an independent surveyor.
-However, the network is utilizing Green Shift Group to provide a central coordination and management function, which allows our clients to access the services of surveyors in different locations around the world through a single point of contact (24-hour urgency response).
+However, the network is using Green Shift Group to provide a central coordination and management function, allowing our clients to access surveyors' services in different locations around the world through a single point of contact.

-The service level of our global marine surveyor network is restricted to surveyors who meet the GSG vetting criteria, such as holding recognized qualifications and having extensive experience in their field of expertise.
-This ensures that the network maintains very high standards of quality and professionalism and that clients can be confident in the expertise and capabilities of the surveyor services they engage.
+The service level of our global marine surveyor network is limited to surveyors who meet the GSG vetting criteria, including holding recognized qualifications and possessing extensive experience in their field of expertise.
+This ensures that the network maintains very high standards of quality and professionalism and that clients can be confident in the knowledge and capabilities of the surveyor services they engage.

 Draft Survey